 Referring to the first issue – “receiving damaged product” – we can recommend paying attention to such improvements:

 - If you have your own delivery service, make sure that you provide exceptional service.
 Accuracy and courtesy of couriers are in the first place.

-- If you are partnering with the third-party delivery service, then pay special attention to the choice of a contractor.
+- If you are partnering with a third-party delivery service, then pay special attention to the choice of a contractor.
 It should share your values and mission.
-The interface of the online store and the behavior of the courier are the main points of contact with the customer.
+The interface of the online store and the behavior of the courier is the main points of contact with the customer.
 There is no place for errors.

 Referring to the second problem – “products received look different” – we are sure that the basic value of each online store is a product card.
 We’ve told about the importance of quality product card in the previous article.
 Your professional eCommerce solution partner will exactly advise you to ensure the high quality of such things:

 - products on photos and videos should look as similar as possible to what they are in real life.
 The product card must sell.
 So, photos should be of the highest possible quality, displaying colors, sizes, shapes.
 If possible, product cards should contain video reviews or 3D models.

 - the retailer should provide the buyer with clear and well-presented information about the product, methods of payment, delivery, as well as the return policy.
 67% of shoppers check the returns page before making a purchase.
 The more information you provide initially, the less likely there will be misunderstandings in the future.